 How to protest your Valuation

-Anytime during the year the Bremer County Assessor’s Office is happy to answer a property owner’s questions and concerns in regard to their property.
+Anytime during the year, the Bremer County Assessor’s Office is happy to answer a property owner’s questions and concerns in regards to their property.
 A request can be made to physically review the property for the current assessment year and an office representative will stop when working in the area or by appointment (We will have an issued Bremer County ID & Bremer County vehicle).

 Assessment notices are required by Iowa Code 441.23 to be mailed by April 1st for any valuation or classification changes to a property for the current assessment year.
 After April 1st a property valuation for the current assessment year of January 1st cannot be made unless an owner requests either:

 c.)
 A Disaster Counties Petition to the Board of Review pursuant to Iowa Code 441.37(1)(a)(a).
-The time frame to file a protest is extended to include the period May 25th to June 5th if declared after March 1st and prior to May 20th of assessment year.
-(Applies to Bremer County 2020, see below)
+The time frame to file a protest is extended to include the period May 25th to June 5th if declared after March 1st and prior to May 20th of the assessment year.

 A property owner can obtain a petition to the Board of Review from the:

 The Board of Review is composed of three members from various occupations and areas of the assessing jurisdiction appointed by the Conference Board.
 The Board operates independently of the Assessor's office and has the power to confirm or to adjust upward or downward any assessment.
-(See Rules of Procedure)
+See Rules and Procedures

-If you are not satisfied with the decision of the Board of Review you may appeal to district court or Property Assessment Appeals Board (PAAB) within twenty days after adjournment of said Board, or twenty days after May 31st, whichever is the latest.
-Forms to PAAB can be found: https://paab.iowa.gov/
+If you are not satisfied with the decision of the Board of Review you may appeal to Property Assessment Appeals Board (PAAB) or district court within twenty days after adjournment of said Board, or twenty days after May 31st, whichever is the latest.
+PAAB website